levraipixel/heroku-autoscaler/README.md

 heroku-autoscaler
 =================

-Clockworker requests to autoscale Heroku app
+Runs autoscale requests every minute to the Heroku app of your choice.